Karen Blumstein, co-President

 Amanda Daly Berman, Director

-MaryGrace Stewart, President, Coordinator of MAGE Services Network, and Parent Liaison
+MaryGrace Stewart, President Emeritus, Coordinator of MAGE Services Network, and Director Ideal4Gifted

 During her ten years at the Massachusetts Department of Elementary and Secondary Education (DESE), she was the Liaison to the Gifted and Talented Advisory Council, and the only person with any responsibility for G/T at DESE.
 As a grant coordinator in Instructional Technology, Math, and Science, she visited schools throughout the state, worked on professional development, math standards, and financial literacy prior to her retirement after ten years.